Written By: Security.org Team | Updated: June 15, 2021

-Until 2019, the FBI did not even gather data on the use of force by police officers, despite reporting detailed statistics on crimes civilians commit.
+Police brutality is neither new nor rare.
+We’ve all heard about it in the news.
+But did you know that the FBI didn’t even begin gathering data on the use of force by police officers until 2019?
 And the only use-of-force data the FBI covers is the percentage of agencies that send data, not the actual use of force by police across the country.

-There is no publicly released set of government statistics related to police violence.
-So, to understand how common police killings are, it’s necessary to look elsewhere.
-Mapping Police Violence is a team of researchers who collect and analyze data on police killings, and its database goes back to 2013.1
+We’re here to bridge the gap.
+Since there is no publicly released set of government statistics related to police violence, we turned to a team of researchers who collect and analyze data on police killings, called Mapping Police

 What is the state of police violence across the U.S.?
 How common are police killings, and which cities are most likely to experience police killings?
 Read on for our analysis of police-violence statistics.